mittelmark/tmdoc/README.md

 ```
-The following  terms apply to all files a ssociated  with the software  unless
+The following  terms apply to all files associated  with the software  unless
 explicitly disclaimed in individual files.

 The authors  hereby grant  permission  to use, copy, modify,  distribute,  and